 Natalie Parham

-I am a second-year PhD student in the theoretical computer science group at Columbia University, advised by Henry Yuen.
-I am broadly interested in quantum computation and computational complexity theory, with an emphasis on quantum circuit complexity.
+I am a PhD student in the theoretical computer science group at Columbia University, advised by Henry Yuen.
+I am broadly interested in quantum computation and computational complexity theory.
+I've been particularly interested in quantum circuit complexity.

-Previously, I completed my MMath at the Institute for Quantum Computing at the University of Waterloo, where I was fortunate to be co-advised by David Gosset and Raymond Laflamme.
-I received my BS in Electrical Engineering and Computer Science from the University of California, Berkeley.
+Previously, I completed my MMath at the Institute for Quantum Computing at the University of Waterloo, where I was advised by David Gosset.
+I received my BS in Electrical Engineering and Computer Science from UC Berkeley.
 I also spent some time as a Quantum Engineer at QC Ware.

 Publications